kostiantyn-matsebora/streamstore/docs/README.md

 # <p align="center">StreamStore</p>

-Lightweight library provides logical layer for storing and querying events as a stream.
+A lightweight library provides a logical layer for storing and querying events as a stream.

 Heavily inspired by Greg Young's Event Store and [`Streamstone`](https://github.com/yevhen/Streamstone) solutions.

 ## Overview

-Library itself does not contain any production  ready database storage implementation _yet_, but it is designed to be easily extended with custom database backends.
+The library itself does not provide any production-ready database storage implementation _yet_, but it is designed to be easily extended with custom database backends.

-`In-memory`[InMemoryStreamDatabase.cs] database implementation is provided **for testing and educational purposes only**.
+[In-memory][InMemoryStreamDatabase.cs] database implementation is provided **for testing and educational purposes only**.

 ## Features